ericchapman80/mycloud-restsdk-recovery-script/README.md

 - `--regen-log` : Only regenerate the log file from the destination directory, then exit (no copying performed).
 - `--no-regen-log` : (Advanced) Use with `--resume` to skip regenerating the log and use the existing log file as-is.
 - `--log_file` : Path to the log file tracking copied files (required for resume/regenerate).
+- `--preserve-mtime` / `--no-preserve-mtime` : Enabled by default.
+Controls whether destination mtime is set from DB timestamps (imageDate/videoDate/cTime/birthTime) so restored photos sort by original capture time.
+- `--thread-count` : Number of threads to use (defaults to CPU count).
+- `--refresh-mtime-existing` : If the destination file already exists, refresh its mtime from DB timestamps without recopying the data.

 ### Usage Examples
 ```sh